texfaq/texfaq.github.io/FAQ-psfchoice.md

 - Informal Math (7 outline fonts) MicroPress Inc.

-  Informal Math is a family of fanciful fonts loosely based on the Adobe''s Tekton (TM) family, fonts which imitate handwritten text.
+  Informal Math is a family of fanciful fonts loosely based on the Adobe's Tekton (TM) family, fonts which imitate handwritten text.
 Informal Math comprises the fonts necessary for mathematical typesetting (maths italic, maths symbols and extensions) in normal weight, as well as OT1 encoded text fonts in